 Article 10.

-Voted ote to authorize the Board of Assessors to transfer the sum of $225,000 from available funds (FY22 Free Cash) to reduce the tax levy for the fiscal year beginning on July 1, 2023 or take any other action relative thereto.
+Voted to authorize the Board of Assessors to transfer the sum of $225,000 from available funds (FY22 Free Cash) to reduce the tax levy for the fiscal year beginning on July 1, 2023.

 Moderator declared article passed in the affirmative